sous-chefs/nagios/README.md

     "command_line": "$USER1$/check_ssh $HOSTADDRESS$"
     }

 You may optionally define the service template for your service by including service_template and a valid template name.
-Example:  "service_template": "special_service_template"
+Example:  "service_template": "special_service_template".
+You may also optionally add a service description that will be displayed in the Nagios UI using "description": "My Service Name".
+If this is not present the databag name will be used.

 Templates
 ---------